wojciech-graj/TIC-MIDI/README.md

 $ python tic_midi.py -h
 ```

+When playing the music with your lua code, set `sustain=true` in your `music` function call, since the converter currently doesn't re-play notes when starting a new frame.

 A sample MIDI file, and the cartridge produced with it, can be found in the `example` directory.

 ### License